jorop/landscaping-docs/docs/mapbox.md

 > See also [DTM Import Options](heights?id=import-area-optional)

+### Notes on blocky terrain from Mapbox

+Mapbox does not provide all areas of the world in the same quality.
+Therefore it might happen that terrain appears blocky due to poor upsampling from Mabpox.
+The data is processed 'as is', so the blockyness comes from Mapbox itself.
+Solution: lower the `Mapbox Zoom Level` before import.

 ## Import Satellite data

 After heightdata is imported, click on `Add Satellite Image` and a dialog appears asking you to automatically download from mapbox.
 See also [Satellite](satellite?id=satellite)